Reputation-DAO/Reputation-DAO/frontend/public/docs/api/factory.md

 The Factory canister orchestrates the creation and management of child reputation canisters.
 It maintains a cycles vault, tracks ownership, and provides lifecycle management for all child instances.

+> **Access control:** Factoria management functions are only available through the official Reputation DAO admin interface.
+Direct API access is restricted to platform operators and is not exposed to normal users.

 ## Core Methods

 ### createChildForOwner